-In 2022 the Alberta Court of Appeal released a decision finding the IAA to be unconstitutional.
-This decision was subsequently appealed to the Supreme Court of Canada by the federal government, and on October 13, 2023, the Supreme Court of Canada released its judgment finding that the IAA was unconstitutional in part.
+In 2022 the Alberta Court of Appeal released a reference opinion with the majority finding the IAA to be unconstitutional.
+This decision was subsequently referred to the Supreme Court of Canada, and on October 13, 2023, the Supreme Court of Canada released its opinion with the majority finding that the IAA was unconstitutional in part.

-The Court unanimously held that the portion of the IAA addressing projects carried out or financed by federal authorities on federal lands or outside Canada is constitutional, however the majority held the "designated projects" component of the IAA to be unconstitutional, as it exceeded federal legislative authority by regulating projects in their entirety, rather than limiting the assessment to areas within federal authority, and due to it defining effects within federal jurisdiction too broadly.
-The federal government has stated that they will amend the IAA in accordance with the court's decision, however no timeline for these amendments has been announced.
-In the interim, the federal government has issued a guidance document for project proponents and the Impact Assessment Agency.
+The Supreme Court unanimously held the portion of the IAA addressing projects carried out or financed by federal authorities on federal lands or outside Canada is constitutional, however, the majority determined the "designated projects" component of the IAA to be unconstitutional as it exceeded federal legislative authority by regulating projects in entirety rather than limiting the assessment to areas within federal authority, and due to the IAA defining effects within federal jurisdiction too broadly.